 If you are required to file Form 1098, you must provide a statement to the payer of record.
-For more information about the requirement to furnish a statement to the payer of record, see part M in the 2016 General Instructions for Certain Information Returns.
+For more information about the requirement to furnish a statement to the payer of record, see part M in the 2019 General Instructions for Certain Information Returns.

-Truncating payer's/borrower's identification number on payee statements.
-Pursuant to Treasury Regulations section 301.6109-4, all filers of this form may truncate a payee's identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Truncating payer's/borrower's TIN on payee statements.
+Pursuant to Treasury Regulations section 301.6109-4, all filers of this form may truncate a payee's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-See part J in the 2016 General Instructions for Certain Information Returns for additional information.
+A recipient's/lender's TIN may not be truncated on any form.
+See part J in the 2019 General Instructions for Certain Information Returns for additional information.